egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 down.
 Worth noting, the "FreeBSD >= 4.4" item has an error in it, which was the source of some confusion for me.
 In the third line that ends with "prefixlen 128", this final clause, the prefixlen, should removed; the remainder of the line remains the same.
-I have not experiemented with any of the other examples, your milage may vary.
+I have not experimented with any of the other examples, your mileage may vary.

 The "Advanced" tab has a couple of settings.
 The tunnel MTU can be tuned.
 An "update key" is provided for interacting with HE's Tunnel Broker via